ansys/pyaedt/doc/source/API/CoreModules.rst

-..
-AEDTLib documentation master file, created by sphinx-quickstart on Fri Jun 12 11:39:54 2020.
+.. pyaedt documentation master file, created by sphinx-quickstart on Fri Jun 12 11:39:54 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Core Modules
+application modules
 ===================================

-This Section contain info about all the Core Modules of pyaedt.
+This Section contain info about all the application modules of pyaedt.
 In particular:

 #.
 Design
 #.
 Variables
 #.
 Analysis
-#.
-Modeler
+#. modeler
 #.
 DesignXPloration